 - 43. If the auditor addresses other reporting responsibilities in the auditor's report on the financial statements that are in addition to the auditor's responsibilities under the ISAs (UK), these other reporting responsibilities shall be addressed in a separate section in the auditor's report with a heading titled "Report on Other Legal and Regulatory Requirements" or otherwise as appropriate to the content of the section, unless these other reporting responsibilities address the same topics as those presented under the reporting responsibilities required by the ISAs (UK) in which case the other reporting responsibilities may be presented in the same section as the related report elements required by the ISAs (UK).
 (Ref: Para.
 A58-A60) - 43-1.
 If the auditor is required to report on certain matters by exception, the auditor shall describe in the auditor's report the auditor's responsibilities for such matters and incorporate a suitable conclusion in respect of such matters.
 (Ref: Para.
 A58-1-A58-3) - 44.
 If other reporting responsibilities are presented in the same section as the related report elements required by the ISAs (UK), the auditor's report shall clearly differentiate the other reporting responsibilities from the reporting that is required by the ISAs (UK).
 (Ref: Para.
 A60) - 45.
 If the auditor's report contains a separate section that addresses other reporting responsibilities, the requirements of paragraphs 20-40 of this ISA (UK) shall be included under a section with a heading "Report on the Audit of the Financial Statements."
 The "Report on Other Legal and Regulatory Requirements" shall follow the "Report on the Audit of the Financial Statements."
 (Ref: Para.
-A60-A60-14) - 45R-1.
-For audits of complete sets of general purpose financial statements of public interest entities, the auditor's report shall: - (a) State by whom or which body the auditor(s) was appointed;
+A60-A60-14)

-- (b) Indicate the date of the appointment and the period of total uninterrupted engagement including previous renewals and reappointments of the firm; - (c) Explain to what extent the audit was considered capable of detecting irregularities, including fraud; - (d) Confirm that the audit opinion is consistent with the additional report to the audit committee.
-The Except as required by paragraph 45R-1(d), the auditor's report shall not contain any cross-references to the additional report to the audit committee: - (e) Declare that the non-audit services prohibited by the FRC's Ethical Standard were not provided and that the firm remained independent of the entity in conducting the audit; and - (f) Indicate any services, in addition to the audit, which were provided by the firm to the entity and its controlled undertaking(s), and which have not been disclosed in the annual report or financial statements.
+- 45-1.
+For audits of complete sets of general purpose financial statements of public interest entities, the auditor's report shall: - (a) State by whom or which body the auditor was appointed; - (b) Indicate the date of the appointment17a and the period of total uninterrupted consecutive appointments of the firm; - (c) Confirm that the audit opinion is consistent with the additional report to the audit committee.
+The Except as required by paragraph 45-1(d), the auditor's report shall not contain any cross-references to the additional report to the audit committee; - (d) Declare that the non-audit services prohibited by the FRC's Ethical Standard were not provided and that the firm remained independent of the entity in conducting the audit; and - (e) Indicate any services, in addition to the audit, which were provided by the firm to the entity and its subsidiary undertakings, and which have not been disclosed in the financial statements or annual report.